vmurigneu/LPS_typing_Illumina/README.md

         - all variants: 8_Illumina_snippy_snps.tsv
         - only variants predicted to have a high impact on the protein: 8_Illumina_snippy_snps.high_impact.tsv
     * MLST results (9_Illumina_mlst.csv)
-    * Genotype results summarising the variants found in the genotype database (10_Illumina_genotype_report.tsv).
-To be reported, the variant identified by snippy must be present in the genotype database with the following conditions:
+    * Subtype results summarising the variants found in the subtype database (10_Illumina_subtype_report.tsv).
+To be reported, the variant identified by snippy must be present in the subtype database with the following conditions:
        - the variant must be identified at the same position in the reference sequence and
        - both the reference allele and the alternate allele must be matching their corresponding allele from the variant in the database.
     * AMRFinderPlus results (12_Illumina_amrfinder.tsv)